Korozami/MilkiteaStudio/README.md

-# MilkiteaStudio :carrot: :rabbit:
+# Milki Tea Studios :carrot: :rabbit:

-Milkitea Studio operates as an e-commerce platform specializing in facilitating business-to-consumer transactions.
-Our website serves as a marketing where Milkitea Studio showcases and offers its range of products for purchase, providing users with the opportunity to acquire high-quality goods crafted by Milkitea Studio.
+Milki Tea Studios operates as an e-commerce platform specializing in facilitating business-to-consumer transactions.
+Our website serves as a marketing where Milki Tea Studios showcases and offers its range of products for purchase, providing users with the opportunity to acquire high-quality goods crafted by Milkitea Studio.

 ## Table Of Contents :scroll:
 * :rabbit2: [Introduction](#Introduction)